Get SRA authorisation for your law firm

 Once licensed, your ABS must comply with all standard SRA regulatory requirements plus additional obligations specific to licensed bodies:

-Under section 72 of the LSA 2007, non-authorised persons who are managers or employees of an ABS have a duty not to cause or substantially contribute to a breach of the licence conditions.
+Under section 90 of the LSA 2007, non-authorised persons who are managers or employees of an ABS have a duty not to do anything that causes or substantially contributes to a breach of the licence conditions.
 The SRA can take action directly against non-lawyer managers who fail to comply.
 Ensure all non-lawyer managers receive appropriate induction on their regulatory responsibilities.